The day I Let Go of a Friendship I Outgrew

 I stopped making myself small.

-I started reclaiming the energy I had been pouring into trying to " FIX" something that had quietly expired long ago.
+I started reclaiming the energy I had been spending trying to fix something that had quietly ended long ago.

 I didn't feel angry.